- ABMS Certification:

-Dr. Ailawadi was the first surgeon in the U.S. to perform hybrid AF ablation, the MitraClip procedure and the world’s first transcaval TEVAR procedure.
-In addition, his research lab is NIH funded to study how aortic aneurysms form.
-He has been the principal investigator in a novel clip on the heart to try to prevent strokes associated with open heart surgery.
-He has published over 200 peer-reviewed manuscripts in journals, including the New England Journal of Medicine, Circulation and JACC.
+His NIH-funded research lab studies new treatments for aortic aneurysms.
+He has been the principal investigator for a novel clip on the left atrium of the heart to try to prevent strokes associated with open-heart surgery.
+He has published over 300 peer-reviewed manuscripts in journals, including the New England Journal of Medicine, Circulation, and JACC.

 He has been invited to national and international conferences to share his surgical expertise with novel minimally invasive approaches, as well as valve disease redo surgery, heart failure surgery and AF surgery.
 Dr. Ailawadi is a fellow in the American College of Surgeons and a member of the American Association for Thoracic Surgeons, Society of Thoracic Surgeons the American Surgical Associatio, the American Heart Association and the Cardiac Surgery Biology Club.
 In his leisure time, Dr. Ailawadi enjoys exercise and sports.

 - 2019 Best Bedside Manner Awards, OurHealth Charlottesville and Shenandoah Valley Magazine; Second Place, Surgery: Cardiac